Hawaiideveloper/difficult-calls/index.md

 ## Getting Started:
 Please feel free to read the page and its following pages.
 However if you know how things work, and want to use our services.
-Please click the link here entitled <a href="#Begin Services">begin_services</a>.
+Please click the link here entitled <a href="#https://forms.gle/xmk1G1yR35x1DhLq5">begin_services</a>, please fill out the form honestly and allows us 24 hours to contact you.

 Thank you for visiting my site where I and a few other [bonded](https://www.bbb.org/us/mo/columbia/profile/fidelity-bonds/suretybondscom-0734-310444905#sealclick) we are the small guys fighting for you to help you get your time back and remove the need to talk to people.